-4D SEISMIC CALIBRATION DISPLACEMENT FAULT RE-ACTIVATION MECHANICAL PROPERTIES MUD WEIGHT PORE PRESSURE STRAIN STRESS WELLBORE STABILITY

-Instructor: Dr Jorg Herwanger (MP Geomechanics, United Kingdom)
+Instructor: Jorg Herwanger (MP Geomechanics, UK)

-Language: English

-Level: Foundation

-Duration and Online: 2 to 4 live sessions of 4 hour

-formats: Classroom: 1 to 2 days
+Duration and formats: Classroom: 1 to 2 days

 3D geomechanical models are frequently used to assess the state of stress inside the Earth.
 Knowledge of the stress-state in a reservoir and the surrounding rock allows assessing the risk of reservoir compaction, wellbore failure, sanding, breach of seal integrity and fault re-activation amongst others.
 Three-dimensional seismic data and inversion models can be used in building geomechanical models and time-lapse (4D) seismic data provide a means of calibrating the dynamic behaviour of reservoir geomechanical models.
 The purpose of this course is to provide an overview of currently available workflows to build and run calibrated 3D and 4D geomechanical models, maximizing the use of seismic data.